 If you’re out buying a new vehicle, just remember: the bells and whistles will constantly be changing.
 Instead of focusing on the entertainment your car provides, switch gears and consider the safety features that reduce your risk of injury in the event of a car accident (or that aim to prevent car accidents altogether).

 - Auto-braking technology

 About Michael Pines

 Michael Pines, personal injury attorney, is an advocate for consumer safety.
-He is the founder of the Law Offices of Michael Pines located in San Diego, California.
+He is the founder of Pines Salomon Injury Lawyers, APC. located in San Diego, California.
 The firm handles cases around the nation and we can help you, too, no matter where you are located.
 As San Diego’s most trusted personal injury law firm, we are the preferred choice for car accident representation.
 Give us a call today at 1-858-551-2090 for a FREE consultation.
 Call now.